kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### Nowhere big blokes

-- I had been working at Nowhere that day before going in to practice.
+- I had been working at Knowhere that day before going in to practice.
 - I went back to work
 - After a while, five big Russian or Ukrainian blokes come in and stand opposite me at the desks.
 They are pretending to talk about the computer.
 They are dressed like labourers.
 They are extremely rough types, five of them.
 - I find it extremely threatening.